8 Must Have Foods that Should be Part of a Diet for Diabetics

 These are a great source of plant-based protein and an overall nutritious option for a healthy diet.
 Beans have a low GI score and help with optimal blood sugar regulation too.
 There are several options which include navy, pinto, kidney, or black beans, all of which work just as well.

 However, if you’re using canned beans, be sure to rinse these properly to get rid of any added salts.

 Studies have found high levels of oxidative stress in those with diabetes and a solution to that is to consume foods rich in antioxidants.
 Berries are one such option that work perfectly in a diet plan for diabetics as they full of these antioxidants and other essential minerals.
 In fact, in fruits like oranges, the two bioflavonoid antioxidants, hesperidin and naringin, are known primarily for their antidiabetic effects.

-Another food that is high in antioxidants as well as healthy omega-3 content are chia seeds.
-This superfood is a great addition to a diet for diabetics to lose weight because it is a good source of fibre as well as protein.
+Another food that is high in antioxidants, as well as healthy omega-3 content, are chia seeds.
+This superfood is a great addition to a diet for diabetics to lose weight because it is a good source of protein as well as fiber.
 In addition to that, it was found to be more effective for weight loss in diabetics in comparison to oat bran.